 CTSA Undergraduate Student Symposium

-Penn’s Institute for Translational Medicine and Therapeutics, with the support of the Clinical and Translational Science Award (CTSA), announces the fourth annual CTSA Undergraduate Student Symposium.
-The topic of the symposium is sleep and circadian neurobiology.
-The symposium will focus on efforts to understand the molecular mechanisms regulating sleep and wakefulness, the functions of sleep at a most basic molecular level, and how aging and disease disrupt these processes.
+Penn’s Institute for Translational Medicine and Therapeutics, with the support of the Clinical and Translational Science Award (CTSA), announces the fifth annual CTSA Undergraduate Student Symposium.
+The topic of the symposium is Precision Medicine.
+Precision medicine is the integration of emerging research on the molecular nature of diseases with clinical data on individual patients.
+Its intent is to provide care that is targeted, effective, and safe.

-The symposium will be held Friday, March 22, 1:30–5 pm, in the auditorium of the Biomedical Research Building (BRB) 2/3 of the Perelman School of Medicine at the University of Pennsylvania.
-It is directed toward undergraduate students from Bryn Mawr College, Drexel University, Franklin & Marshall College, Haverford College, Lincoln University, Swarthmore College, and the University of Pennsylvania.
+The symposium will be held Friday, April 4, 1:30–5 pm, in the auditorium of the Biomedical Research Building (BRB) II/III of the Perelman School of Medicine at the University of Pennsylvania.
+It is directed toward undergraduate students from all area institutions.
 It is open as well to all other interested parties, including post-baccalaureate students, graduate and medical students, postdoctoral fellows, and faculty.

 A luncheon preceding the symposium will be offered for students interested in PhD, MD, and MD/PhD programs as they relate to careers in the biomedical sciences.
-Talks will be given by senior staff from the respective programs at Penn.
-The luncheon will take place noon–1:30 pm on the 14th floor of BRB 2/3.
+Talks will be given by senior staff representing respective programs at Penn.
+The luncheon will take place noon–1:30 pm on the 2nd floor of BRB II/III in room 251.

 There is no cost to attend the symposium or preceding luncheon.
 We request, however, that those who wish to attend pre-register through this website.

-Questions regarding the symposium can be directed to Rachel Bastian at 215-614-1835 or firstname.lastname@example.org
+Questions regarding the symposium can be directed to Megan Maxwell at 215-662-4581 or email@example.com.

 You must be an ITMAT member to receive CTSA supported services.